Icon-delivery-truckFree Shipping on orders over $38

 Back to the question about sulfate shampoos stripping hair color.

 To get the hair color to last as long as possible, people are usually instructed to avoid the use of the ingredients SLS (sodium lauryl sulfate) and SLES (sodium laureth sulfate).
-Both these ingredients are very effective at the job to remove oils and build up from hair styling products which means the can also remove other things like hair dye.
+Both these ingredients are very effective at the job to remove oils and build-up from hair styling products which means they can also remove other things like hair dye.

 Dye stays attached to hair due to its size.

-Hair dye has large polymers that essentially get trapped in the hair, allowing the color stick.
-The polymers remain trapped until the hair opens up wider than the polymer, then they escape.
+Hair dye has large polymers that essentially get trapped in the hair, allowing the color to stick.
+The polymers remain trapped until the hair opens up wider than the polymer, and then they escape.

 What makes hair open up like a flower to the sun?
 Water.